 By adding a time horizon to the model, for instance, we could ask more nuanced questions about strategy; the optimal strategy for achieving 10x in two years is going to look very different to the strategy for achieving 10x in five years.
 Another day, perhaps.

-As Francesco said in his piece covering the key findings of the research, there is no one-size-fits-all strategy.
+As we said in our piece covering the key findings of the research, there is no one-size-fits-all strategy.
 You have to start with your objectives: what do you actually want to achieve with your fund?

 That’s one of the reasons why we place so much emphasis on articulating our investment theses.
 Together with this sort of data-driven analysis and our technology-first deal flow, they enable us to make more focused, strategic investment decisions.